chethan180/Signature-Verification/README.md

-Here is a detailed README.md for the Python notebook provided:

 # Signature Forgery Detection using Siamese Neural Networks

-This project trains a Siamese neural network to detect forged signatures.
+This project trains Siamese neural networks to detect forged signatures using two different base network architectures.

 ## Dataset
 The [CEDAR handwritten signature dataset](https://www.kaggle.com/datasets/ishanikathuria/handwritten-signature-datasets) from Kaggle is used.
-It contains 55 folders with 24 images in each - 12 original signatures and 12 forged signatures.
+It contains 55 folders with 48 images in each - 24 original signatures and 24 forged signatures.

 ## Preprocessing
 The images are loaded, resized to 224x224 and normalized before feeding to the model.

-## Model
+## Model 1 (Custom CNN base)
-A Siamese neural network architecture is used.
-It contains a base Convolutional Neural Network which generates embeddings for the input images.
-These embeddings are compared using a distance metric and fed to a Dense layer for classification.
+A Siamese neural network architecture with a custom Convolutional Neural Network base is used.
 The base CNN contains:
 - Conv2D layers
 - MaxPooling2D layers
 - Flatten layer
 - Dense layer

-The distance metric used is L1 distance between the embeddings.
+The embeddings from the base CNN are compared using L1 distance and passed through a Dense sigmoid layer for classification.

-The model is compiled with binary crossentropy loss and adam optimizer.
+Binary crossentropy loss and adam optimizer are used.

+Early stopping is implemented to stop training at 95% validation accuracy.

+## Model 2 (VGG19 base)
+A Siamese neural network architecture with a VGG19 base is used.
+The first 5 layers of VGG19 are frozen.

+The flattened embeddings from VGG19 are compared using L1 distance and passed through a Dense sigmoid layer.

+Rest of the model is same as Model 1.

 ## Training
-The image pairs are converted to numpy arrays and labels are assigned 0 for original-original pairs and 1 for original-forged pairs.
+The image pairs are converted to NumPy arrays and labels are assigned 0 for original-original pairs and 1 for original-forged pairs.

-The data is split into 70% training and 30% testing.
+The data is split 70-30 for training and validation.

-The model is trained for 10 epochs with a batch size of 16.
-Early stopping is implemented to stop training when validation accuracy reaches 95%.
+Model 1 is trained for 10 epochs with batch size 16.

+Model 2 is trained for 10 epochs with batch size 8.

 ## Evaluation
 The trained model is evaluated on the test set.
-The predictions indicate the similarity score between 0 and 1.
-Values closer to 0 indicate a forged signature while values closer to 1 indicate an original signature pair.
+The predictions indicate the score between 0 and 1.
+Values closer to 0 indicates they are similar while values closer to 1 indicate they are dissimilar signature pair.

 ## Usage
-The model can be loaded and used to predict similarity between new signature pairs:
+The models can be loaded and used to predict similarity between new signature pairs:

 ```
-model = load_model('final')
+model = load_model('model_name')

 img1 = np.array([preprocess_image(image1_path)])
-image2 = np.array([preprocess_image(image2_path) ])
+img2 = np.array([preprocess_image(image2_path)])

 prediction = model.predict([img1, img2])
 print(prediction) # Predicted similarity score
 ```

-A lower score indicates the signatures are likely forged while a higher score indicates original signatures.

 ## Future Work
-- Experiment with different CNN architectures for the base network.
+- Experiment with different CNN architectures like ResNet50 for the base network.
-- Try different distance metrics like euclidean distance.
 - Use more data augmentation to handle class imbalance better.

-Let me know if you need any clarification or have additional questions!
+- Try different distance metrics like cosine distance.